-• What is a PCP?
+What is a PCP?

-Primary Care Providers (PCPs) are in-network providers that will assist you in managing your total health whether this relates to preventive care, identifying the cause of a new symptom, or to help you manage multiple chronic conditions.
+Primary Care Providers (PCPs) will assist you in managing your total health whether this relates to preventive care, identifying the cause of a new symptom, or to help you manage multiple chronic conditions.

 • What types of providers may act as a PCP?